Selling a business starts with a business valuation

 A question that business sellers often ask is “Why an appraisal is critical to a Seller when selling their business.”

 The best approach when selling your business is to make a list of all the items so there is no confusion about what is being sold.
-This includes isolating and reporting individually any real estate, inventory, fixtures, furniture and equipment, leasehold improvements, as well as assets that are not part of the sale.
+This includes isolating and reporting individually any real estate, inventory, fixtures, furniture, equipment, or leasehold improvements, as well as assets that are not part of the sale.

-There are a number of reasons to use a third party appraisal and these include that it provides confidence about the value of the business and the asking price.
+There are several reasons to use a third-party appraisal and these include that it provides confidence about the value of the business and the asking price.
 It provides an informed opinion about the business value so the seller can decide if the asking price will be enough for them to sell the business.
 Most sellers think their business is worth more so the valuation keeps the seller real with his price expectations and hopefully won’t take the business to market if they are not going to get a price that works for them.
-A business valuation also helps the seller see the business strength and weaknesses from a third party’s perspective and understand their tax situation.
+A business valuation also helps the seller see the business’s strengths and weaknesses from a third party’s perspective and understand its tax situation.
 That is, the price the seller gets when he closes escrow doesn’t mean they get to put all that money in their pocket.
 The IRS wants their tax piece from the business sale and the business valuation helps informs the seller.